Nekito-Development/.github/profile/README.md

 ### Connect with Us

-Stay updated on the latest developments, news, and discussions by joining our community on [Discord](https://discord.gg/nekito) and joining our [community forum](https://localhost/iforgortoputitondigitaloceanskull).
+Stay updated on the latest developments, news, and discussions by joining our community on [Discord](https://discord.gg/nekito) and joining our [forum](https://nekito.cc).